garrandall/popular-music-data/tracks/cry-to-me-loleatta-holloway.md

   ranking_list: Billboard Hot 100
   start_date: '1975-04-19'
 ---
-"baby, i see you packing
+"baby, I see you packing
 But it's no surprise for me
-You see, i knew it was coming for a long time
+You see, I knew it was coming for a long time
-Say what ? no, no i won't cry
+Say what ? no, no I won't cry
-You see i'm a big girl now, and i just can't cry no more But there's something i want you to know:
+You see i'm a big girl now, and I just can't cry no more But there's something I want you to know:
-That i love you, i love you, i love you !
+That I love you, I love you, I love you!
-And there's one more thing i want you to know:
+And there's one more thing I want you to know:
 That if you ever need a friend
 You can count on me
 And honey:"